fedora-python/portingguide/source/exceptions.rst

 Unfortunately, :ref:`python-modernize` does not provide a fixer for this change.
 This issue results in a loud ``NameError`` when tests are run.
+When you see this error, apply the recommended fix – assign a different name to the exception to use it outside the ``except`` clause.

 .. _iter_exc: